mottazabdelfattah/mottazabdelfattah.github.io/content/project/dynamic_network/index.md

 external_link: ''

 image:
-  caption: 'The Galloping Horse problem serves as a perfect illustration of the difficulty in grasping the complex interaction of the horse's legs while it is running at high speed.
-Image credit [**Baronet by George Stubbs, 1794.**]'
+  caption: 'The Galloping Horse problem serves as a perfect illustration of the difficulty in grasping the complex interaction of the horses legs while it is running at high speed.
+Image credit: [**Baronet by George Stubbs, 1794.**]'
   focal_point: ""

 # links: